 Sigh.
 Next please.

-Madsen household, Arcadia Bay - Life is Strange
+Price / Madsen household, Arcadia Bay - Life is Strange

 This beautiful seaside town in Oregon has it all - charming local diners, beautiful scenery and good schools.
 This security-conscious household is a fantastic place to raise a family… although you might want to do something about the hidden cameras.